Author: Connie Hubbard, Sandra Van Natta, AGPA staff

 Additional information about nanotechnology and nanofibers is found in the PowerPoint presentation, Nanotechnology and Nanofibers.

-Both performance and written assessments within this lesson will allow the teacher to determine student learning.
+This lesson combines a performance assessment and a written assessment.
 Students should be able to measure correctly using metric instruments.
+Students must calculate the circumference, volume, surface area and cross-sectional areas of their pretzels.
 They must graph variables and answer questions which demonstrate understanding of the concepts.

 Grouping Suggestions: Recommended for groups of 2 or 3 students.